Raezil/Thunder/thunder-cli.md

 # Thunder CLI 🚀

+The Thunder CLI is a dedicated command‐line tool designed to work with the Thunder backend framework.
+It provides developers with a streamlined way to generate code, manage configurations, and interact with various Thunder features directly from the terminal.

 A custom CLI tool to automate:
 - **Generating gRPC and Prisma files** (`thunder generate`)
 - **Deploying Kubernetes resources** (`thunder deploy`)